 Vitamin A treatment can reduce the risk of fatality and eye complications and should be considered particularly in cases of hospitalised children, and in cases with severe or complicated measles, immunodeficiency, malabsorption, malnutrition or documented vitamin A deficiency.

 Advise the case and their caregivers of the nature of the infection and its mode of transmission.
 If other vaccinations are incomplete, recommend the case catches up once they are through the acute illness.

 Active case finding

-Any person who has been in a waiting or consultation room with an infectious case or has spent time in that room up to and including 1 hour after it has been vacated by the case must be treated as a contact.
+Any person who has been in a confined space with an infectious case or has spent time in that space within one hour after it has been vacated by the case.

 - Date of birth before 1 January 1969 (they are presumed to be immune following exposure to the wild virus).